-bg and of the set Heavy surface ridging caused by ice pressures accumulating from is a manda benda ice generated in the rapids on the right of the photograph.
+Heavy surface ridging caused by ice pressures accumulating from ice generated in the rapids on the right of the photograph.

 Break-up Factors and Fredictive Techniques

 Ice-jam flooding can be prevented only by first knowing how to predict when break-up is going to occur.
 Predictive techniques and preventive measures can only be employed, however, if the causes of ice break-ups are understood first.